swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 class Settings { ... }
 ```

-Writing `default nonisolated` specifies that all top level declarations in the file default to `nonisolated`, even when the module uses `-default-isolation MainActor`:
+Writing `default nonisolated` specifies that all top-level declarations in the file default to `nonisolated`, even when the module uses `-default-isolation MainActor`:

 ```swift
 // Point.swift